 Creating a Transparent Democracy: A New Model.
 Shamar Rinpoche, 2006, 2007, 2011.
 New USA edition: November 2015.
 With a foreword by Desmond Mpilo Tutu, Archbishop Emeritus of Capetown.
+Also available as a Kindle eBook.

 “Citizens should be taught to be critical and to question all political, religious, medical, and scientific views.
 At the same time, they must be encouraged to participate in their democracy, bringing their own responsible views forward as part of a public dialogue on government policies, which is an essential element of the policy-making and law-making processes.”